atharaq/atharaq.github.io/topics-cs/lesson1.md

-# Topics in Advanced Computing Lesson 1: Running Times and Big Oh
+# Topics in Advanced Computing Lesson 1: Big Oh
 {:.no_toc}

 1. Table of Contents